Top 10 Best Sites

 That means being brave enough to walk away from those who can’t give a fair exchange of care.

-Healing can be done through healthy relationships or with a therapist.
+Healing can be done through healthy relationships or with a licensed therapist.

 Finding a stable, trustworthy individual is the first step.
 Develop coping strategies that help minimize clinginess, hypersensitivity to abandonment and negative evaluations of a relationship partner.